z0on/AFS-analysis-with-moments/README.md

 - The second step is running the winning model on 100 bootstrapped SFS, to **evaluate parameter uncertainties**.
 Once again, we will have to do 6 random restarts for each bootstrap.
 The parameter meanings and uncertainties are deciphered by the second R script that we have, `bestmodel_bootstrap.R`.

 ## Model selection ##
-Let's assume we have ten bootstrapped 2dSFS formatted for *moments* or *dadi* (See **Appendix** for instructions how to obtain bootstrapped 2dSFS from [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)).Such file is nothing more than a line of numbers with a header line giving the dimensions of the spectrum ( 2 x N + 1 for each of the two populations, where N is the number of sampled diploids).
+Let's assume we have ten bootstrapped 2dSFS formatted for *moments* or *dadi* (See **Appendix** for instructions how to obtain bootstrapped 2dSFS from [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)).
+Such file is nothing more than a line of numbers with a header line giving the dimensions of the spectrum ( 2 x N + 1 for each of the two populations, where N is the number of sampled diploids).
-Bootstrapped sfs should be named like `p12_1.sfs`, `p12_2.sfs`, etc. where `p12` is the name of population contrast.
+Bootstrapped SFS files should be named like `p12_1.sfs`, `p12_2.sfs`, etc. where `p12` is the name of population contrast.

 ```bash
 cd [where your boostrapped SFS files are]